• Skip to primary navigation

 The secret… oats and almonds

 Have you ever experienced a gluten-free crumble that has melted into your fruit base upon baking?
-Gluten-free flours don't absorb liquid the same as wheat flour (especially if they are rice flour based) so the structure of the crumble tends to disintegrate.
+Gluten-free flours absorbs liquid differently to wheat flour so the structure of the crumble tends to go quite mushy.
 However, by tossing in some jumbo rolled oats and ground almonds they create a perfectly robust texture to the crumble topping.

 The addition of oats and almonds not only has the added benefit of extra flavour but also provides the perfect crunch to your crumble.